-Especially in mystery anime series, the protagonist is usually a detective (or a team of detectives) aiming to solve cases and chase down culprits.
+In those cases, the protagonist may often be a detective (or a team of detectives) aiming to solve cases and chase down culprits.
 When done well, such anime series can be as thrilling as any other.

-Whether equipped with superhuman strength, unnaturally high IQ, or just pure talent and a solid moral compass, here are some of the best cops, detectives, and law enforcement organizations in anime.
+Whether equipped with superhuman strength, unnaturally high IQ, or just pure talent and a solid moral compass, here are some of the best cops, police, and detective characters in anime.

-The Commission of Counter Ghoul (CCG) is an organization that investigates Ghoul-related crimes in Tokyo Ghoul.
-They are composed of the best Doves (CCG Investigators) and are equipped with Quinques and the will to fight their non-human enemies.
+The Commission of Counter Ghoul (CCG) is an organization that investigates ghoul-related crimes in Tokyo Ghoul.
+They're comprised of the best Doves (CCG Investigators) and are equipped with weapons called quinques and the will to fight their non-human enemies.

-Their base is located in the 1st Ward but they operate in almost all places where Ghouls are present.
-In the latter part of the story, their forces grow with the addition of the Quinx Squad—a group of hybrid One-Eyed Ghouls with Haise Sasaki (Kaneki Ken) as the leader.
+Their base is located in the 1st Ward but they operate in almost all places where ghouls are present.
+In the latter parts of Tokyo Ghoul, their forces grow with the addition of the Quinx Squad—a group of hybrid one-eyed ghouls with Haise Sasaki (i.e. Ken Kaneki) as their leader.

-Akane Tsunemori is an inspector who investigates cases with a group of Enforcers that help her do the hunting in the field.
+Akane Tsunemori is an inspector who investigates cases with a group of Enforcers who help her do the hunting in the field.